How to Hide Programs Installed in Windows 10

 To hide all programs, click Edit and select Select All.

-Right-click on the names of the apps you want to hide and select Hide from the Programs and Features list.
+Right-click the names of the apps you want to hide, then select Hide from the Programs and Features list.
 To display the app again, right-click on it and choose Show under the Programs and Features list.

 Because it is a portable app, it is an excellent tool for hiding apps without leaving a trace in the control panel.
-However, anyone familiar with the Windows operating system can find the installed programs in the C: \ Program Files folder.
+However, anyone familiar with Windows can find installed programs in the C:\Program Files folder.